 As a result, they settled on making their own coconut milk using cruelty-free, organic whole coconut from Mexico.
 The next step would be to ferment these ingredients using traditional milk kefir grains.
 The end result was a probiotic teeming with over 4 trillion Colony Forming Units (CFU) of probiotic bacteria and over 40 active strains, making it the most powerful probiotic on the market.

 After taking months to develop, The Cultured Coconut was approved by the Nova Scotia Department of Agriculture, Food Safety Division.
 Every batch is made in a licensed kitchen in Bedford, and quality-tested to be below 4.6 pH, the mandatory minimum standard set by the NS Department of Agriculture.
-Each 500 mL bottle carries a Best Before label of 4 months from the bottling date, when kept refrigerated.
-Once opened, it should be consumed within a month.
+Each 500 mL bottle carries a Best Before label of 9 months from the bottling date, when kept refrigerated.
+Once opened, it should be consumed within 6-8 weeks.